Anne Charleston: Career

-Telvision
+Early television roles

 Anne Charleston first became widely recognisable in Australia starting from the late 1960s on television, taking various guest roles in the Crawford Productions police dramas including Homicide, Division 4 and Matlock Police.
 Other appearances included guest roles in other Crawford's adventure series Hunter (1967) and Ryan (1973), and in Network Ten-produced police drama The Long Arm (1971).
+She was in TV plays such as Man of Destiny and The Shifting Heart (1968).

+Recurring TV roles: Bellbird, Class of 74 and Number 96

-She had continuing roles in soap operas Bellbird and Class of '75, and appeared in Number 96 as a deranged woman who kidnapped Alf and Lucy's baby in late 1975.
-She had also appeared in the feature film version of Bellbird, Country Town (1971), playing a different character from that which she had played in the series.
+She had continuing roles in soap operas Bellbird and Class of '75, and appeared in Number 96 as a deranged woman named Stella who kidnapped Alf (James Elliott) and Lucy Sutcliffe's (Elisabeth Kirkby) baby in late 1975.
+She also appeared in the feature film version of Bellbird, Country Town (1971), playing a different character from that which she had played in the series.